nmhforlife/PIIKiller/README.md

 If you don't have an Apple Developer account but need to distribute the app to your team:

-1. **Ad-hoc signing option**
+1. **Create distributable package**
    ```
-   ./release.sh
+   ./release.sh        # For Intel Macs
+   # OR
+   ./release.sh --arm64  # For Apple Silicon
    ./self-sign.sh
    ```
-   This creates an ad-hoc signature for the app.
-Users will still need to bypass Gatekeeper.
+   This creates an unsigned DMG package that can be distributed to your team.

 2. **Team deployment package**
    ```